Database queries and constraints via lifting problems: Introduction

 To orient oneself, we suggest the following.
 Count the number of constants in the SPARQL query (\ref{dia:SPARQL})---there are 6 (such as Bob, Cambridge, etc.); this is precisely the number of objects in $W$.
 Count the combined number of constants and variables in the SPARQL query---there are 14 (there are 8 variables, such as ?marriage, ?empoyedb, etc.); this is precisely the number of objects in $R$.
 Finally, count the number of triples in the SPARQL query -- there are 13; this is precisely the number of arrows in $R$.
 These facts are not coincidences.

 \end{example}

 \begin{example}[Main Example 3: Lifting diagram and result set] In Example \ref{ex:query party 1} we showed a functor $m\taking W\to R$ corresponding to the SPARQL query stated in (\ref{dia:SPARQL}).
-In this example we will explain how this query can be formulated as a lifting problem of the form which serves to pose our query to the database $\pi$.
+In this example we will explain how this query can be formulated as a lifting problem of the form which serves to pose our query to the database instance $\pi$.
 At this point we can ask for the set of solutions $\ell$.
 So far, $W,m,R,$ and $S$ have been presented, $I$ and $\pi$ have been assumed, and the set of $\ell$'s is coming later, so it suffices to present $p$ and $n$.

 One should refer to our presentation of $S$ in Example \ref{ex:query party setup} (\ref{dia:schema bobsue}).
 The functor $n\taking R\to S$ should be obvious from our labeling system (for example, the object E1=\fakebox{an employed person} in category $R$ is mapped to the object E=\fakebox{an employed person} in category $S$).
-Note that $n$ is neither injective nor surjective in this case: $n^\m1(P)=\{P_1,P_2\}$ and $n^\m1(D)=\emptyset$.
+Note that, as applied to objects, $n$ is neither injective nor surjective in this case: $n^\m1(P)=\{P_1,P_2\}$ and $n^\m1(D)=\emptyset$.

-Suppose $\pi\taking I\to S$ is our data bundle, and assume that it contains enough data that the constants in the query have unique referents.
-There is an obvious functor $p\taking W\to I$ that sends each object in category $W$ to its referent in $I$.
+Suppose $\pi\taking I\to S$ is our data bundle, and assume that it contains enough data that the constants in the query have unique referents. \footnote{This use of the term ``query" is not standard.
+See Sections \ref{sec:queries on database} and \ref{sec:binding variables} for an explanation.} There is an obvious functor $p\taking W\to I$ that sends each object in category $W$ to its referent in $I$.
 For example, we assume that there is an object in $I$ labelled \fakebox{MIT}, which is mapped to by the object Y1=\fakebox{MIT} in $W$.

 Thus our query from (\ref{dia:SPARQL}) is finally in the form of a lifting problem as in (\ref{dia:qp2 lifting}).
-We will show in Example \ref{ex:bob and sue revisited}, after we have built up the requisite theory, that the set of lifts can be collected into a single table, which would look something like this:
+We will show in Example \ref{ex:bob and sue revisited}, after we have built up the requisite theory, that the set of lifts can be collected into a single table, the most useful projection of which would look something like this:

 This concludes the tour of our main example: we have shown a typical query formulated as a lifting problem.
 The mathematical basis for the above ideas will be presented in Section \ref{sec:queries as LPs}.